mcneel/developer.rhino3d.com/content/en/guides/eto/async/_index.md

 ```

 ### Blocking with await
-Async can never be awaited in syncronous contexts.
+Async can never be awaited in synchronous contexts.
 There is no safe way to do this.

 // TODO : Why does this work?